Jsparrow/jsparrow.github.io/docs/rules/use-ternary-operator.md

 tags: ["Readability"]
 ---

-# Replace Multi Branch If By Switch
+# Use Ternary Operator

 ## Description
 This rule replaces if-statements by equivalent statements using the ternary operator in cases where such a replacement is reasonable.
 For example, the statement 'x = condition ?
-1 : 0;'' is shorter and better readable than the corresponding if-statement.
+1 : 0;' is shorter and better readable than the equivalent construct using an if-statement.